 policies, and procedures can stimulate a more capable, resilient, and efficient

-Arkansas, Illinois, Indiana, Iowa, Kansas, Kentucky, Missouri, New Jersey, Ohio, Oklahoma
+Arkansas, Florida, Indiana, Iowa, Kansas, Kentucky, Missouri, New Jersey, Ohio, Oklahoma

 The FRI Advisory Board was established in 1988 as an essential component of the FRI.
 The advisory board includes regulators, industry executives, and consumer representatives, and operates under the leadership of Dr. Stephen Ferris.
 The board provides financial assistance, offers professional advice, and identifies the FRI's strategic direction.